chembience/chembience/README.rst

    test.py
    up

 For this quick start section, only some of these files will be discussed.
-The command ``./up`` will start up a regular python shell which has RDKit available.
-For connecting to the database, do this (don't change any of the connection parameters
+The ``./up`` command will start up the database and the *App* container running just a regular python shell.
+For connecting to the database, do this (if you use an unchanged Chembience configuration, use the database connection parameters as shown, they are no placeholders):

 .. code-block:: python